ObjectModules/deploy/Mapping.md

 Getting the library of the food is one process.
 Getting the data of your self is also another process.
 Both are different.

-Let's define how we are going to get the library in related with the food and the data of your self in the same way as we make a mapping of the process from the *the hungry* as we have explained above.
+Let's define how we are going to get the library in related with the food and the data of your self in the same way as we make a mapping of the process from the *the hungry*.

 Let's put again the mapping here:
 ```